raj-shankar-07/api-driven-app/README.md

 ```

 ### 4. Usage
--Open the frontend (default: http://localhost:5173/).
+- Open the frontend (default: http://localhost:5173/).
--Enter a keyword in the search bar.
+- Enter a keyword in the search bar.
--Results will be fetched from GitHub, saved in MongoDB, and displayed on the dashboard.
+- Results will be fetched from GitHub, saved in MongoDB, and displayed on the dashboard.

 ---